COVID-19 Patient Update

 Currently our state/country is experiencing an unprecedented health threat known as the Novel Coronavirus 2019 or COVID-19.
 This viral infection is passed like the viral causes of the common cold: through contact with a person who already has the illness, specifically through contact with mucous generated by coughing or sneezing.

 And, like the common cold, this virus is very contagious and can be passed from person to person very easily by way of this contact.
 To guard against this illness, we all need to take care to wash our hands frequently and avoid touching our faces after coming into contact with others.
+It is recommended that everyone wear a fabric mask to protect others when in public spaces.

 Currently, there is no known treatment for COVID-19 (just as there is no specific treatment for colds) and no available vaccination to help immunize people against this virus.